vstenby/embedding-atlas/packages/docs/algorithms.md

 # Algorithms

-The `embedding-atlas` package contains some useful algorithms regarding embeddings and clustering.
+The `embedding-atlas` package contains some useful algorithms for computing embeddings and clustering.

 ## UMAP